-As regional Victoria prepares to re-activate via the Victorian Government’s coronavirus roadmap to recovery, the City of Greater Bendigo is here to make it as easy as possible for hospitality businesses to either start or expand their outdoor dining footprint to maximise the number of customers that are able to dine-in.
+The City of Greater Bendigo is here to make it as easy as possible for hospitality businesses to create or expand their outdoor dining footprint to maximise the number of customers.

-To support this, outdoor dining areas may be able to expand along the footpath or in some instances you may be able to make temporary use of adjacent car parks or even partial road closures, particularly if you are part of a group of neighbouring hospitality businesses.
-We all need to think a little differently and creatively, and the City is ready to support you to do this.
+To support this, outdoor dining areas may be able to expand along the footpath or in some instances you may be able to make temporary use of open space or adjacent car parks, particularly if you are part of a group of neighbouring hospitality businesses, now is the time to be clever and creative!

-If you are a hospitality business that is interested in discussing your options, please contact the City’s Business Help Desk by emailing [email protected] or phoning 5434 6000 and our staff will arrange a time to meet with you and discuss how we can make it happen.
+If you are a hospitality business interested in discussing your options, please contact one of our friendly Business Help Desk staff on 03 5434 6000 or email [email protected] to arrange a meeting and discuss how we can make it happen!

 Below are some frequently asked questions to assist you:

 The City wants to work with all hospitality businesses in Greater Bendigo to help them achieve an outcome that allows them to trade safely.

 Contact the City’s Business Help Desk through [email protected] or phone 5434 6000 and our staff will arrange a time to meet with you, review your site and discuss the options available to you.
 We will work as quickly as possible to get you ready to welcome customers under the new regulations.

 Our staff will help you fill in an application form onsite or it can be emailed to you after the visit.